rsksmart/RSKIPs/IPs/RSKIP176.md

 ## Specification

-The system comprises one or more liquidity providers (LPs), listed in an onchain marketplace.
-Interactions with LPs are intermediated using a dApp or a website.
+The fast-bridge system connects users, Liquidity Providers (LP) and a certain Liquidity Bridge Contract (LBC).
-This RSKIP specifies the requirements for consensus changes without limiting the actual implementation of the Liquidity Providers market.
+This RSKIP specifies the requirements for consensus changes without limiting the actual implementation of the fast-bridge system.

 #### Bridge

-The bridge is the most affected by this project.
-It will include:
-- Create **registerBtcTransfer**() method.
+The bridge needs to expose a new method called **registerBtcTransfer**().

 #### registerBtcTransfer()

 **ABI Signature**

-        function registerBtcTransfer(bytes btcTxSerialized, int heigth, bytes pmtSerialized, bytes32 derivationArgumentsHash, string userRefundBtcAddress, string LiquidityBridgeContractAddress, string LiquidityProviderBtcAddress, bool shouldTransferToContract)
+        function registerBtcTransfer(bytes btcTxSerialized, int heigth, bytes pmtSerialized, bytes32 derivationArgumentsHash, string userRefundBtcAddress, string LiquidityBridgeContractAddress, string LiquidityProviderBtcAddress, bool shouldTransferToContract) return int

 **Derivation Arguments**

-The derivation arguments are values used to closed the agreement between the Liquidity Provider and the user.
-Some of these parameters are the RSK address where funds will be received, the BTC refund address, the Liquidity Bridge Contract address, the value to transfer, de amount ob BTC blocks that the Liquidity Provider should wait before advancing funds, the Liquidity Provider BTC refund address, the Federation address, and some other values that are domain of the Liquidity Provider.
+The derivation arguments are values used to close the agreement between the Liquidity Provider and the user.
+Some of these parameters are the RSK address where funds will be received, the BTC refund address, the Liquidity Bridge Contract address, the value to transfer, the amount of BTC blocks that the Liquidity Provider should wait before advancing the funds, the Liquidity Provider BTC refund address, the derived Federation address, and some other values that are domain of the Liquidity Provider.

 **Parameters**: